Towards Understanding Adversarial Robustness of Optical Flow Networks: Can the Vulnerability be Controlled?

 \subsection{Evaluation}

-The impact of our simple architectural change can be clearly observed in Figure~\ref{fig:handcraftedPatchAttack} and Table~\ref{tab:handcraftedPatchAttack}.
-We observe that Robust FlowNetC is significantly more robust \wrt patch-based adversarial attacks compared to the original FlowNetC.
-Additionally, in Figure~\ref{fig:differentPatchPos}, we visualize a more challenging scenario where the adversarial patch is allowed to (freely) move between frames.
-From Figures~\ref{fig:differentPatchPos}~and~\ref{fig:handcraftedPatchAttack}, we can see that Robust FlowNetC correctly predicts the flow whether the patch moves or not between the two image frames.
+Figure~\ref{fig:unoptimizedPatchAttack} and Table~\ref{tab:unoptimizedPatchAttack} clearly show the effect of above changes: Robust FlowNetC is as robust to adversarial patch attacks as PWC-Net or RAFT.
+The handcrafted patch attack rules out that this robustness is due to obfuscated gradients~\cite{obfuscated-gradients}.
+See Supplement Section \ref{sec:robustFlowCExamples} for examples using optimized patches.
+In Figure~\ref{fig:differentPatchPos}, we show a scenario where the patch is allowed to (freely) move between image frames.
+See Supplement Section \ref{sec:staticPatch} for results for a static patch.
+Figures~\ref{fig:unoptimizedPatchAttack}~and~\ref{fig:differentPatchPos} show that Robust FlowNetC correctly predicts the flow whether the patch moves or not between the image frames.
 The patch has only a negligible impact on the surrounding image region, even if we move the patch between image frames.
-This small effect is because the patch makes the optical flow estimation problem harder, \eg, due to occlusion, particularly since we show the worst-case placement of the patch.
+We also tested the $l_2$ loss for patch optimization against Robust FlowNetC, and it also did not lead to any (significant) degradation in flow performance, \ie, we report worst-case EPE of $12.54$ for a $102\!\times\!102$ patch.
 Figure~\ref{fig:robustEmbeddings} shows that the embeddings between the attacked and unattacked features are well-aligned -- in contrast to the original FlowNetC.

-Figure~\ref{fig:results} shows by adding convolutional layers and thereby increasing the receptive field, as argued before, fixes the large sensitivity of the original FlowNetC.
-The ablation reveals the relationship between receptive field and robustness \wrt patch-based adversarial attacks.
-Note that the modifications not only improve the robustness \wrt patch-based attacks, but also improve the overall performance of the network.
+Figure~\ref{fig:results} shows that the improved robustness stems from larger receptive field sizes.